chilcote/pyfacter/README.md

 	./pyfacter.py [key]

-To return all facts and/or determine which key you want, use 'all' as the key, (or better yet, just run facter itself):
+Run with no arguments to return all facts:

-	./pyfacter.py all
+	./pyfacter.py

 Module
 ------
 Import the module into your python script:

-	from pyfacter import facter
+	from pyfacter import Facter

+	facts = Factor()
-	os_release = facter('operatingsystemrelease')
+	os_release = facts.get('operatingsystemrelease')
 	print os_release
+	print facts.all()

 References
 ----------